John Belushi: Tributes, legacy, and popular culture

 In 2004, Belushi was posthumously inducted into the Hollywood Walk of Fame with a motion pictures star located at 6355 Hollywood Boulevard.
 In 2006, Biography Channel aired an episode of Final 24, a documentary following Belushi during the last 24 hours leading to his death.
 Four years later, Biography aired a full documentary of Belushi's life.
 In 2015, Belushi was ranked by Rolling Stone as the greatest Saturday Night Live cast member of all time.

 Belushi's widow later remarried and became Judith Jacklin Belushi Pisano.
 However, she and her second husband, Victor Pisano, divorced in 2010.

-Saturday Night Live castmate Jane Curtin, who appeared on The Oprah Winfrey Show in 2011, stated that Belushi was a misogynist who would deliberately sabotage the work of female writers and comics while working on the show: "So you'd go to a table read, and if a woman writer had written a piece for John, he would not read it in his full voice.
+Saturday Night Live castmate Jane Curtin claimed on The Oprah Winfrey Show in 2011 that Belushi was a misogynist who would deliberately sabotage the work of female writers and comics working on the show: "So you'd go to a table read, and if a woman writer had written a piece for John, he would not read it in his full voice.
 He felt as though it was his duty to sabotage pieces written by women."
+Judith maintained in 2020 that Belushi was a "Women's Libber" and did not hate women.

+Judith, who worked to keep Belushi's legacy alive and was credited with helping Belushi and Dan Aykroyd with The Blues Brothers, died in July 2024.

-Saturday Night Live writer Anne Beatts suggested that because she was writing a book with his wife at the time, Belushi was frustrated with them spending more time on the book than with him.
+Saturday Night Live writer Anne Beatts suggested in 2021 that because she was writing a book with his wife at the time, Belushi was frustrated with them spending more time on the book than with him.
 He complained to Michaels about Beatts and Rosie Shuster.
-Judith said that Belushi was a "Women's Libber" and did not hate women.

-Judith, who worked to keep Belushi's legacy alive and who was credited for her role in assisting Belushi and Dan Aykroyd with The Blues Brothers, died in July 2024.

-Angus Stone, also known as Dope Lemon, released a song called "John Belushi" in his honor.